lsst-sqre/sqr-041/index.rst

   Respond to those alerts by suspending or terminating pods and investigating for malicious activity.

 Alternately, each Science Platform service could implement authentication and authorization directly, so that bypassing the ingress creates no meaningful change in the security of the service.
+This could focus on administrative interfaces and interfaces with access to User Generated data, which is the majority of the risk.
-However, this requires adding security controls to each service independently, which is considerably more work and loses the consolidation benefits of using a single service for all authentication and most authorization decisions.
+However, this requires adding security controls to each service independently, which is more work and loses the consolidation benefits of using a single service for all authentication and most authorization decisions.

 .. _gap-escalation: